Major Duties and Responsibilities:

 Life Insurance - The FEGLI Program offers Basic Life Insurance plus three types of optional insurance, for additional information visit: http://www.opm.gov/insure/life/index.asp

 Long Term Care Insurance - The FLTCIP provides long term care insurance for Federal employees and their parents, parents-in-law, step parents, spouses, and adult children.
 For additional information visit: http://www.ltcfeds.com/

 Retirement Program - Almost all new employees are automatically covered by the Federal Employees Retirement System (FERS).
 FERS is a three-tiered retirement plan.
 The three tiers are: Social Security Benefits, Basic Benefit Plan, Thrift Savings Plan.
 For additional information visit: http://www.opm.gov/retire/index.asp

-REMARKS: No PCS Available.
-This position is also posted as Merit AGR ANG 17-217.
-Members with rank higher than identified in Key Requirements are eligible to apply, but may be required to take a reduction should they be selected.
+Remarks: No PCS available.
+Position will not be filled until current incumbent vacates.
+Members with rank higher than identified in key requirements are eligible to apply but, may be required to take a reduction should they be selected.
 The military grade of the supervisor must equal or exceed the grade of personnel supervised.
 Normal color vision as defined in AFI 48-123 is required.
 This position is subject to rules and regulations of the USAF and the ANG, to include fitness standards, as well as any AFSC specific requirements.
 This is a dual status position.

 Acceptance of a technician position will result in the termination of your Selected Reserve bonus.